rohank36/llm/README.md

 # Transformer Decoder Implementation (Pytorch)

-### <i>"What you cannot build you don't understand" - Richard Feynman</i>
+### <i>"What I cannot build.
+I do not understand." - Richard Feynman</i>

 Implemented a transformer decoder model (with some modifications to the decoder architecture presented in the original <i>Attention is all you need</i> paper) using Pytorch.

 Trained a 10.8m parameter model (41 MB) on 1.1 million tokens of Shakespeare with 1 x NVIDIA GeForce GTX 1650 GPU using ~1GB/4GB VRAM.

-Employed gradient checkpointing to reduce GPU memory consumption during training and optimized Multi-Head Attention by performing Query, Key, and Value projections for all heads simultaneously via single batched transformations, maximizing GPU throughput for training speed.
+Employed checkpointing to reduce GPU memory consumption during training and optimized Multi-Head Attention by performing Query, Key, and Value projections for all heads simultaneously via single batched transformations, maximizing GPU throughput for training speed.

 Training time was ~2.5 hours over 5000 iterations with Cross Entropy loss function and AdamW optimizer: